rackerlabs/support-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

         slmgr.vbs /ato

-9. If step 4 returned the error ``0xC004F074 The Key Management Server (KMS) is unavailable``, run the following command:
+### Ensure that the server clock is synced with the KMS clock

-        w32tm /resync
+If step 1d above returned the error `0xC004F074 The Key Management Server (KMS) is unavailable`, the time on the cloud server is drastically different than what is on the KMS.

-10. If the time on the cloud server is drastically different than what is on the KMS, the re-sync will fail.
-At this point, you should either set the time manually or configure the server to use an NTP instance over the Internet.
+1. At this point, you should configure the server to use an NTP time source by executing the appropriate command.

      <table>
      <tr>